Date of Adoption: 04/15/2017

 Prevention:

-Since peanut allergies have become more prevalent over the last several decades and peanut allergies are one of the most common food allergies causing life-threatening responses (ACAAI, 2017), Soaring Eagle Academy maintains a “peanut-free, peanut-safe school” (tree nuts are not prohibited, but there is a “tree-nut free” table available).
+Since peanut allergies have become more prevalent over the last several decades and peanut allergies are one of the most common food allergies causing life-threatening responses (ACAAI, 2017), Soaring Eagle Academy maintains a “peanut-safe school” (tree nuts are not prohibited, but there is a “tree-nut free” table available).

 The term “peanut-free” or “peanut safe” is intended to mean that SEA provides a school environment that is as safe as possible from the peanut allergen.
+Further, we do not consider SEA to be a nut-free environment.
 The phrase should not be interpreted to mean a complete allergen-free environment totally safe from all food allergens.
 Parents/guardians understand that there is no fail-safe way to prevent an allergen from inadvertently entering a school facility.
 The purpose of this policy is to properly plan any for any life-threatening allergy events and/or an emergency anaphylaxis that may occur if there is exposure to allergens in the school environment.

 As part of SEA’s efforts to maintain a peanut-safe environment, the following measures are upheld:

 Nursing maintains individualized Emergency Health Action Plans for all students with identified life-threatening allergies.
-Parents of these students are asked to provide Soaring Eagle Academy with written instructions from the student’s health care provider for handling anaphylaxis and all necessary medications for implementing the student-specific order on an annual basis.
+Parents of these students are asked to provide Soaring Eagle Academy with written instructions from the student’s health care provider for handling anaphylaxis and all necessary medications for implementing the student-specific order on an annual basis and to update the information as required by the student’s needs.
 Undesignated epinephrine is stocked and secured in the Health Office and used according to standing orders from the DuPage County Health Department for any previously unidentified anaphylaxis.

 Recognizing Anaphylaxis: